 The average American spends $2,000 on home energy each year, and $200 to $400 of it may be wasted just on drafts, air leaks and inefficient heating and cooling systems, Energy.gov estimates.
-That doesn’t count the money we waste with dirty furnace filters, energy-hog lightbulbs and out water heaters, furnaces and air conditioning cranked up too high.
+That doesn’t count the money we waste with dirty furnace filters, energy-hog lightbulbs, and water heaters, furnaces and air conditioning that are cranked up too high.

 1. Program the thermostat

 Save up to 10% a year on heating costs by setting your thermostat 7 degrees to 10 degrees lower for eight hours a day, such as when you are away or asleep, says Energy.gov.
 Likewise, raise the temperature setting by as much as possible on hot days, to save on energy use from air conditioning.